SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Do you think Fluttershy likes you?"

 Rainbow thought for a moment before answering, eventually she said, "I don't know, sometimes I think she does and others I don't.
-At this party while you two danced I was distracted and put my wing around her.
+At this party, while you two danced, I was distracted and put my wing around her.
 At first, she leaned into it, I thought that was a sign, but then I tensed up when Rarity was looking, I probably ruined the moment… then she went real quick to get a drink and left the room with Rarity."

 "Maybe you should ask Rarity what they did, they could have been just using the bathroom."

 "But why would they go together."

 Pinkie thought for a second.
-"Hmm, maybe Rarity needed help with something and wanted to ask for help in private."
+"Hmm, perhaps Rarity needed help with something and wanted to ask for help in private."

 "I'm going to ask Rarity tomorrow."